 If you’re using a less robust solution, then think about using a chat or messaging tool on the watch page to allow attendees to ask questions and engage with your sales team in real-time.
 (We recommend giving Intercom a try.)

 But things don’t have to stop there.
-Ahead of the event, your sales team can also encourage prospects to attend by creating a video that can be sent via email or direct message.
+Ahead of the event, your sales team can also encourage prospects to attend by creating a video message.
+They can send it via email or direct message.
 Use the energy of your sales team to create some hype for your online event.

 To hype up TBI’s virtual event, a video invitation was sent that featured their employees who were working from home.